Zhongzheng District, Keelung

 Zhongzheng District or Jhongjheng District (中正區 (Jhongjhèng Cyu, Tiong-chèng-khu)) is a district of Keelung City, Taiwan.
 The district is the city seat of Keelung City.

 Geography

-Zhongzheng District includes Hoping Island (和平島) and the nearby Keelung Islet, as well as the more distant Pengjia Islet, Mianhua Islet and Huaping Islet.
+Zhongzheng District encompasses Hoping Island (和平島) and the nearby Keelung Islet, as well as the more distant Pengjia Islet, Mianhua Islet and Huaping Islet.
 Pingfong Rock (屏風岩), just east of Mianhua Islet, is the easternmost point under the actual control of Taiwan (ROC).

 Administrative divisions

 Zhongzheng District is made up of twenty-six urban villages: